 2018: 301 Danish scientists: “Politicians are gambling with our future”

-In the light of today’s political landscape, where climate ‘contrarians’ and representatives from the fossil fuel industry have entered our parliaments – for instance, 180 individuals have moved between positions in the fossil fuel and/or mining industries and senior positions in government, or vice versa, over the past decade in Australia, and in case of the American Congress and White House it looks even more like a hijacking of power – it is striking to be reminded about that initially, the fossil fuel industry was actually fully on board with the science, promoting and acknowledging the scientifically based warning that we need to stop polluting the atmosphere.
+In the light of today’s political landscape, where climate ‘contrarians’ and representatives from the fossil fuel industry more or less run our parliaments and write our laws – with hundreds of individuals having moved between leading positions in the fossil fuel industry and senior positions in government, or vice versa, as it has happened consistently over the past decade in Australia, and in the American Congress and White House, where the state capture is even more blatant – it is striking to discover that initially, the fossil fuel industry was actually fully on board with the science, promoting and acknowledging the scientifically based warning that we need to stop polluting the atmosphere.

-In the late 1970s and beginning of the 1980s, concern about the threat was beginning to heat up.
-Until something happened in early 1990s.
-No one seems to exactly who said what and to who – and whether large sums of money changed hands under the table and via offshore accounts – but something clearly happened that made all the fossil fuel companies make a strategic u-turn and all of a sudden begin to fund unscientific and fabricated reports instead of the science.
+In the late 1970s and beginning of the 1980s, real concern about the carbon threat was beginning to heat up, even within the fossil fuel industry.
+However then something happened in the early 1990s.
+No one seems to know exactly who said what and to who – and whether large sums of money changed hands under the table and via offshore accounts – but some key players have been named.
+And in those years, those key players managed to make literally all the fossil fuel companies do a strategic u-turn, after which they dropped all concerns and instead started funding unscientific and fabricated reports instead of the genuine science.

-Ever since, these forces of fossil darkness have run a sneaky tobacco-style campaign to spread vast amounts of fake news while establishing vast numbers of ‘echo chambers’ circulating climate contrarian nonsens.
-The campaign had one single purpose: to cause so much confusion about whether the warnings from the scientific community can be trusted that it extends the period of procrastination and inaction on what inevitably needs to get done – the closing down the fossil fuel industry.
+Ever since, these forces of fossil darkness have run a sneaky tobacco-style campaign to spread vast amounts of lies and fake news while establishing vast numbers of ‘echo chambers’ and social media bots and trolls circulating climate contrarian nonsens.
+This misinforamtion campaign has had one single purpose: to cause so much confusion about whether the warnings from the scientific community could be trusted that it would extend the period of procrastination and inaction on what otherwise inevitably would be executed by law: the legislative closing down of the climate-wrecking fossil fuel industry.

-It worked.
-For decades.
 As the first country in the world, Ireland decided to stop investing in fossil fuels – in 2017!
-Considering we have had UN Climate Summits on the devastating consequences of our inaction in more than 20 years – why did it have to take that long before the first national government passed legislation in favour of divesting coal, oil and gas?
+Considering that in 2017 we had had UN Climate Summits on the devastating consequences of our inaction for more than 20 years – why would it have to take that long before the first national government passed legislation in favour of divesting from coal, oil and gas?

-This blogpost is a summary of that sad story.
+This blogpost sums up that sad story.
 4,000 scientists noted in a joint statement in 1992: “We must reject decisions which are supported by pseudo-scientific arguments or false and non-relevant data,” because they understood already back then which impact it would have.

-This is also the sad story of how our scientists have been speaking up about the global warming problem through one generation after the next.
+This is also the sad story of how our scientists have been speaking up in vain about the global warming problem through one generation after the next.

-It is urgent now that both stories become more broadly understood and known.
-So far our trusted public broadcasters have failed to inform and educate us about it.
-That needs to change.
+It is urgent now that this story of deception becomes more broadly understood and known.
+So far even the normally trusted public broadcasters have failed to inform and educate their users about it.

 “The [fossil fuel] industry thinks we are all fools, so all I can say is dig deep, find the facts, knowledge is power.”